Excel shortcut

 the program window.
 (You may need to press F6 more than once.)

-Note If pressing F6 doesn’t display
+Note If pressing F6 doesnโt display

-the task pane that you want, try pressing ALT to place focus on the menu bar,
+the task pane that you want, try pressing ALT to place focus on the menu bar, and then press CTRL+TAB to move to the task pane. |

 F6